Music of Minecraft

-C418 is the primary composer to the music of Minecraft.
+C418 (left) and Lena Raine (right) have been two of the main contributors to the music of Minecraft.

 The music of the 2011 video game Minecraft, developed by Mojang Studios, primarily consists of two soundtrack albums by German musician Daniel Rosenfeld, better known as C418.
-American composer Lena Raine has also contributed music for four major updates to the game since 2020, alongside Aaron Cherof, Kumi Tanioka and Amos Roddy, who have worked on the most recent versions in 2024 and 2025.
+American composer Lena Raine has also contributed music for four major updates to the game since 2020, alongside Aaron Cherof, Kumi Tanioka, Amos Roddy and fingerspit who have worked on the most recent versions in 2024, 2025 and 2026.
 Music included in downloadable content (DLC) for legacy console versions of the game was handled by British musician Gareth Coker.

 Rosenfeld was the sole contributor of music in the Java Edition of the game until 2020.
-He has released two albums containing his work for the game, with Minecraft – Volume Alpha in 2011 and its follow-up double album Minecraft – Volume Beta in 2013, and three singles originally meant for release under a third soundtrack album were each released throughout 2018.
+He has released two albums containing his work for the game, with Minecraft – Volume Alpha in 2011 and its follow-up double album Minecraft – Volume Beta in 2013, when Minecraft released version 1.7.2, and three singles originally meant for release under a third soundtrack album were each released throughout 2018.
 His works have been lauded by music critics and the video game community – both released albums have received several pressings to vinyl and have held prominent positions on the Billboard Top Dance/Electronic Albums chart, with the former being certified gold by the RIAA in the United States for selling 500,000 units.

 Alongside the launch of various DLC for legacy console editions of Minecraft in 2016, Coker issued three soundtrack albums, producing an additional three in the following four years.
 In 2020, Raine composed the soundtrack for the "Nether Update", and has since worked on the music for three more updates alongside Kumi Tanioka and Samuel Åberg.
 In 2023, Cherof contributed five new songs to the game's "Trails & Tales" update.
-Citing licensing issues and legal conflicts with Microsoft, a completed third album by Rosenfeld, which was first teased in 2015 and confirmed in 2017, has still not seen release as of 2025.
+Citing licensing issues and legal conflicts with Microsoft, a completed third album by Rosenfeld, which was first teased in 2015 and confirmed in 2017, has still not seen release as of 2026.
 All contributions to the game's soundtrack by artists other than Rosenfeld are owned by and have been released under Microsoft's own label.